Logistics Team Leaders: What Happens If A Driver Gets a DUI?

 Include training that prevents DUIs to ensure your company never has to worry about this issue.
 Regular training is essential in any workplace, and covering this element could significantly reduce the chances of a driver getting a DUI.

-Highlight the dangers associated with this reckless behaviour and the financial costs of driving under the influence.
+Highlight the dangers of this reckless behaviour and the financial costs of driving under the influence.
 Outline your stance so employees know when an offence could cost them their job.
-For instance, if they know that getting a DUI during work hours results in termination, they may think twice before driving intoxicated.
+For instance, if they know that getting a DUI during work hours results in termination, they may think twice before driving intoxicated, especially if they are aware of the legal challenges that DUI defense lawyers often face in such cases.

 Regardless of the severity of the DUI charges, it’s wise for your employee to have a lawyer handle their case.
-Sometimes, it can make the difference between getting off with a fine and going to jail, which wouldn’t be good for the company.
+Sometimes, it can make the difference between getting off with a fine and going to jail, which wouldn’t suit the company.

 You might want to set them up with a Boise felony DUI attorney from hooperlawoffices.com.
-Their intuition, determination, and specialist knowledge around drinking charges could be exactly what your employees need.
-If the legal team can save them from harsh punishment, that could reflect more positively on your company’s reputation.
+Their intuition, determination, and specialist knowledge around drinking charges could be precisely what your employees need.
+If the legal team can save them from harsh punishment, that could reflect your company’s reputation more positively.

 When someone’s caught driving under the influence, they often face having their license suspended.
-That isn’t ideal if it’s one of your drivers being charged.
+That isn’t ideal if one of your drivers is being charged.

 If there’s a case for it, it may be worth helping them try to appeal the ban.
 However, it can take a while for this to be successful, during which time your employee won’t be able to do their job.

-It can be a real nightmare when one of your drivers gets a DUI.
-However, instead of firing them immediately, think about how you can help and prevent it from happening again.
+It can be an absolute nightmare when one of your drivers gets a DUI.
+However, instead of firing them immediately, think about how to help prevent it from happening again.
 If they’re a good employee, they usually deserve a second chance.

 As an experienced business and finance writer I understand the corporate landscape and the driving forces behind it.
 Over the years I’ve shared my insight and knowledge with key industry publications and dedicated my time to showing how business leaders can make their organisations more effective.